KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 1.4.9 =
+* Important: Tested and updated for WordPress 3.9 compatibility, with focus on the new Widget Customizer feature.
+* Bug Fix: Potential fix to images not being output with Tweets leaving empty HTML.

 = 1.4.8 =
 * New Feature: The plugins options page now allows you to choose whether or not the links created by the plugin use the rel="nofollow" attribute.